-Given a continuous equation for calculating water level from flow, the water level of a river (wr) can be calculated from the flow by the inverse of this rating curve.
+Given a continous monotonous increasing equation for calculating water level from flow, the water level of a river (wr) can be calculated from the flow by the inverse of this rating curve.
 This method is used to calculate main river water level in HYPE.
 Three different types of river rating curve formulations can be used (TYPEofRRC).